drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Correlation with Biological Activities

-This hypothesis has been shown to work in a handful of systems.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/correlation-biological-activities-bfdaf09f'><i class='fa fa-play' aria-hidden='true'></i></button>This hypothesis has been shown to work in a handful of systems.
 In the case of HIV-1 protease inhibitors, we have X-ray data of co-crystallized ligand/receptor complexes of homologous series.
 A high correlation (r = 0.78) between the calculated interaction energy and biological activity (IC<sub>50</sub>) of a training set of 33 closely related HIV-1 protease inhibitors was observed.
 It was employed successfully to predict the potency of potential inhibitors such as the indane derivative, which is a precursor of indinavir.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.